Document Design, How-to Guides, Printing

 X

 Xerographic Paper – Xerographic paper is paper designed specifically to be used in copy machines.
-It is easy to scan and reproduces the most accurate copies.
+It is easy to scan and reproduce the most accurate copies.

 Y